Principal Certification

 3. Pay the $35 Texas Education Accountability System for Educator Preparation Programs Fee (paid to the TEA as required by TEA 229.9.7)

-5. Copy of Teacher Service Record from your school district's Human Resource Department with 2 years of creditable teaching experience preferred; however, we will consider applicants with 1 year of certified teaching experience.
+5. Copy of Teacher Service Record from your school district's Human Resource Department with two years of creditable teaching experience preferred; however, we will consider applicants with one year of certified teaching experience.
 (Applicant must be working at a Texas Education Agency accredited school.)

 6. Copy of valid Teacher Certificate